 Every Second Counts

 In days gone by, when people placed a bet on a team to win, a fighter to prevail, or a horse to reach the post first, bets were placed before events started.
-However, modern technology now allows people to place “in play” bets at an online casino singapore, attempting to predict who will score the next goal, win the next round, or in a horse race, even throw away a big lead to come second, or worse.
+However, modern technology now allows people to place “in play” bets, attempting to predict who will score the next goal, win the next round, or in a horse race, even throw away a big lead to come second, or worse.

 While there is nothing particularly unusual here there is an open secret to consider.
 When people watch sporting events ‘live’ (even on bookmakers’ own apps), the images on screen are already seconds old.
 So, if a horse has a seemingly insurmountable lead on-screen and someone places a bet, that information is already out of date for everyone watching.
 Anything could’ve happened.

 For bookmakers, however, everything happens live which is a big advantage.
 But what if there was a way to narrow the odds by ‘stealing’ a few seconds back?
 In horse racing, it appears there is.
 Through the use of high-specification drones deployed near race tracks, some enterprising individuals are streaming live feeds of horse races back to punters who can watch in near real-time.

 It’s the equine version of so-called ‘courtsiding‘ that has netted some gamblers millions over the years and is equally frowned upon.
 Importantly, however, none of this is illegal in the UK so, in what appears to be an overreaction with significant potential for overreach, lawmakers want changes to copyright law to retip the balance of power.

 In a debate in the House of Lords earlier this month, Viscount Astor (who has deep connections with the horse racing industry) asked the government what plans they have to broaden the scope of the Copyright, Designs and Patents Act to include sporting events.